TerraQuest-Studios/blog.terraqueststudios.net/content/posts/first-post/index.md

 ## This Blog

-Honestly I've been thinking about doing a blog for the longest time, however ive just been lazy.
+Honestly I've been thinking about doing a blog for the longest time, however I've just been lazy.
 Recently I have been contributing to
 [luanti's documentation efforts](https://github.com/luanti-org/dev.luanti.org) which lead to using [Hugo](https://gohugo.io/) and I quite liked it.
 The experience of using it for the docs project, and some poking by a friend to actually make this pushed me over the edge into executing on it.